BrandonKi/ARCANE/README.md

 # Notes

-All type checking is done at runtime
+All type checking is done at compile time

+ARCVM expects correct semantics

 Bytecode files store variables in Little Endian